EndeavourOS

-EndeavourOS is an Arch Linux-based Linux distribution.
+EndeavourOS is a free and open-source Arch-based Linux distribution.
 EndeavourOS began as a successor to Antergos, a discontinued distribution also based on Arch Linux.
 It uses the same rolling release schedule as Arch Linux, but periodically releases updated installation media (ISO files).
-As of March 23, 2025, the most recent release is "Endeavour Mercury Neo".
+As of March 16, 2026, the most recent release is "EndeavourOS Titan."

 History

 EndeavourOS began as a continuation of the Antergos Linux distribution, a distribution itself based on Arch Linux, a general-purpose Linux distribution.
 In May 2019, Antergos' developers abruptly announced that development on the project would cease; a moderator of Antergos' forums, Bryan Poerwoatmodjo, discussed the idea of maintaining the community on a new forum.
 The idea received support from within the community, and within a day other Antergos moderators joined the project.
 Development on EndeavourOS quickly began, with the team planning to create a distribution that would be close to Arch Linux with the convenience of a GUI installer, while leaving GUI Pacman wrappers such as Pamac from the out-of-box installation.
 The first release was in July 2019.

-On September 11, 2019, EndeavourOS announced that they will release an online magazine, called Discovery, to give their users some background information on Arch commands and to inform them on new packages to explore.
+On September 11, 2019, EndeavourOS announced that they would release an online magazine, called Discovery, to give their users some background information on Arch commands and to inform them on new packages to explore.
 The magazine was launched in November 2019.
 It was later discontinued in April 2021 due to a lack of writers.

 EndeavourOS used to offer "community editions" providing the window managers QTile, BSPWM, Openbox and the EndeavourOS exclusive Worm, as well as the Sway Wayland compositor.
 These were discontinued starting with the "Galileo" release due to a lack of maintainers and were officially removed with the release of the Galileo ISO on November 20, 2023.